 How To Manage Files With cPanel

-- Perform various actions such as editing and uploading files via the top bar
+- Edit and upload files via the top bar

 - Manage individual files in the middle of the window